ajnsit/languages-that-compile-to-sql/README.md

 ## Relational Language extensions (that do not compile to SQL)

 1. [Morel](https://github.com/hydromatic/morel) is a Standard ML interpreter which also adds relational extensions for powerful querying capabilities.
+2. [Project:M36](https://github.com/agentm/project-m36) implements a relational algebra engine as inspired by the writings of Chris Date.
+Unlike most database management systems (DBMS), Project:M36 is opinionated software which adheres strictly to the mathematics of the relational algebra.
+The purpose of this adherence is to prove that software which implements mathematically-sound design principles reaps benefits in the form of code clarity, consistency, performance, and future-proofing.
+Project:M36 can be used as an in-process or remote DBMS.
+Project:M36 is written entirely in the Haskell programming language.

 ## Misc